ruby-processing/propane/_posts/2016-08-05-welcome-to-propane.md

 keywords: processing, jruby, propane
 ---

-Recently I have been experimenting with configuration free version of processing (in a ruby environment) [Propane][propane] and it has just been released for testing (full version Mac / Linux, only Java2D on Windows).
+Propane-2.0 is a configuration free version of processing-3.1+ (in a ruby environment) [Propane][propane] and it has just been released for testing (full version Mac / Linux, only Java2D on Windows).
 To install gem:-
 {% highlight bash %}
 jgem install propane # or belt and braces